 Notes

 No applesauce?
-Use the same amount of unsalted butter or an unflavored oil in its place.
+Use the same amount of unsalted butter or an unflavored oil.

 No applesauce or eggs?
 Use half of a ripe banana.
 You can also use a combination of 1 teaspoon baking soda and 1 tablespoon of white or apple cider vinegar.